 Low tack adhesives are much less sticky and are generally used for temporarily holding things in place.
 They usually come in the form of sheets or tape.

-Now that you know about buying acid-free and steering clear of too many wet adhesives, let's talk about the best adhesives for scrapbooking, cardmaking, and papercrafts!
+Now that you know about buying acid-free and steering clear of too many wet type adhesives, let's talk about the best adhesives for scrapbooking, cardmaking, and papercrafts!

 Want more tips to improve your scrapbooking?
 Click here to find out how to make your scrapbooking more stress free!

 Wait!
 Once You Have Your Papercrafts Adhesives, Then You'll Need To Know How To Get Organized....Let Me Show You...

 ♥How to organize all your photos in 7 days or less!